LeviHassel/.net-flicks/README.md

 # .NetFlicks (.NET Core 2.1 Sample App)

-## Note: This is a work in progress and is not ready to be used in its current state

-## Overview
-What started as a simple template project for .NET Core evolved into a decent-sized sample application showcasing what I believe to be the best .NET practices. .NetFlicks allows users to rent/purchase digital movies and view details such as cast and crew.
-Additionally, it contains admin pages to create/edit/delete movies, people and more.
-It utilizes multitier system architecture and has an intuitive, mobile-friendly user interface.
+.NET Core sample application for renting movies.
 This project has been a great learning experience for me and I hope it can help other developers looking for a solid template to build on.

 ![.NetFlicks Demo](https://user-images.githubusercontent.com/9669653/41578865-f8172e24-7359-11e8-8b67-8302e93e122d.gif)

 ## Demo
+Click the thumbnail below to watch a full video demo of the sample app.

 [![.NetFlicks Demo](https://img.youtube.com/vi/ScMzIvxBSi4/0.jpg)](https://www.youtube.com/watch?v=ScMzIvxBSi4)

+## Features
+ * Allows users to rent/purchase digital movies and view details such as cast and crew
+ * Contains admin pages to create/edit/delete movies, people and more
+ * Utilizes multitier system architecture
+ * Intuitive, mobile-friendly user interface
+ * Full unit testing suite (coming soon)

 ## Stack
  * Server